JetBrains/teamcity-documentation/topics/docker-support.md

 #### Automatic Login to/Logout of Docker Registry

-If you need to log in to a registry requiring authentication before a build, select the corresponding option and a connection to Docker configured in the project settings.
+If you need to log in to a registry requiring authentication before a build, select the corresponding option and a connection to Docker configured in the __Project Settings__.
 Automatic logout will be performed after the build finishes.

 </chunk>